An Update from Rev. Earl Mahan:

 Worship As We Social Distance

 St. Luke’s Episcopal Church and our worship partner at Church of the Good Shepherd are pleased to offer you an opportunity to worship with us each week by video during this time of sheltering-in-place and social distancing.
 These times call for us to be the church more than ever before, and we’ll answer the call even if that means we can’t be physically together.
+As you worship with us, feel free to download our Order of Service to follow along for this season of Pentecost.
 May peace and God’s blessings be with you and keep you safe.

 –St. Luke’s Episcopal Church